 - We will not discriminate based on race, gender, religion, or financial need.

-- We serve families in crisis such as, grandparents that can no longer care for their grandchildren, single parents who need support, adoption families in distress, families dealing with incarceration, families working with DSS, and other families in need.
+- We serve families in crisis, such as grandparents that can no longer care for their grandchildren, single parents who need support, adoption families in distress, families dealing with incarceration, and other families in need.

 Joy Ranch is not structured to support the following: